Manage pre-installation jobsLast updated on 03/27/2023

 Review the report every morning for the prior day and pull the report for the past 60 days.
 The report can be scheduled to be sent to someone who handles the closeout process within the organization.
-To learn more about reporting, see Create custom reports.
+For more, see Reports.

 On the Search screen, search for jobs on hold and export that data.

-On the Jobs Tray at the bottom of the Dispatch Board, click Hold to view jobs that are on hold.
+On the Job Tray at the bottom of the Dispatch Board, click Hold to view jobs that are on hold.

 Use pre-installation jobs